 I call my intention the new American dream.
 Instead of being centered around individual success, we are centered around community success.
 This means supporting families with raising their kids, helping seniors age in place with ease and joy.
 Meeting each other’s depths and edges as we’re sitting on the porch, working on small projects, swimming in the pool or around meals and shared interests.
 I long to see every individual shine with their strengths, while blunting the edges of our shortcomings through the diversity of our group sharing life together.

-Milli: I’ve spend time in intentional communities cross the US and Europe, learning from many different ways people choose to live together.
+Milli: I’ve spent time in intentional communities cross the US and Europe, learning from many different ways people choose to live together.
 Those experiences shaped my dream of building a village rooted in connection, care, and shared responsibility.
 I long for a way of life where neighbors truly know one another and show up for each other through moments of challenge, growth, and joy, moving away from the anonymity that is so common in Western culture and towards a more human, relational way of living.